IronSyd/bootstrap-practice/README.md

 # bootstrap-practice
-Building a website with Bootstrap 5 for an imaginary bootcamp
+Building a website with Bootstrap 5 for an imaginary frontend bootcamp